On a volume invariant of 3-manifolds: The minimal topological volume manifolds

-We first note that $m003$ and $m004$ are once-punctured torus bundles with monodromies $-RL$ and $RL$ respectively.
-Hence they are related by volume preserving mutation along the fibre and so $\volh(m003) = \volh(m004).$ Similarly, $m009$ and $m010$ are once-punctured torus bundles with monodromies $RRL$ and $-RRL$ respectively; and $m022$ and $m023$ are once-punctured torus bundles with monodromies $-RRRL$ and $RRRL$ respectively.
+which correspond to right and left Dehn twists about the standard generators of the once-punctured torus.
+Hence they are related by volume-preserving mutation along the fibre and so $\volh(m003)=\volh(m004)$.
+Similarly, $m009$ and $m010$ are once-punctured torus bundles with monodromies $RRL$ and $-RRL$, respectively; and $m022$ and $m023$ are once-punctured torus bundles with monodromies $-RRRL$ and $RRRL$, respectively.
+We can verify these homeomorphisms using SnapPy by constructing the once-punctured torus bundles with the given monodromies and checking that they are isometric to the claimed census manifolds.

 For $\volh(m006) = \volh(m007)$ and $\volh(m015) = \volh(m016)= \volh(m017)$ we refer to \Cref{app:shapes}, where we use the gluing and completeness equations to show that the manifolds claimed to have the same volume are built from tetrahedra with equal shapes.